 In April 2002 the International Sculpture Center bestowed upon him its very prestigious Lifetime Achievement Award in Contemporary Sculpture – a first time for an Italian artist.
 To celebrate the achievement, Galleria Giorgio Marconi organized a solo show of sculptures and watercolor paintings in Milan.
 Finally, in July, Pomodoro took part in the 5th edition of the show In Chartis Mevaniae, organized by the cities of Bevagna and Spoleto, curated by Giovanni Carandente.

 Gio’ Pomodoro died in his Milan studio on December 21st of 2002.

-In the following years many of his public monumental sculptures finally came to fruition: in 2003 the large Vela (Sail) in memory of Carlo Bo was installed in Sestri Levante; in 2004 Sole deposto (Deposed Sun), which the artist had devised in 1986, was unveiled in his own hometown, Orciano di Pesaro.
-Finally, in 2005, the Sardinian city of Carbonia hosted the monumental Frammento di Vuoto (Fragment of the Void) in the just-renovated Piazza Roma.
+In 2003 his first posthumous show opened at Fondazione Ragghianti in Lucca and in 2004 the Auditorium Parco della Musica in Rome hosted an exhibition dedicated to his sculpture and theatrical scenographies.
+In the following years, many of his public monumental sculptures finally came to fruition, such as the large Vela of Sestri Levante (2003), an in memoriam of Carlo Bo; or Sole deposto (2004) in the square dedicated to him in his own hometown of Orciano di Pesaro, which he devised in 1986.
+Finally, in 2005, the Sardinian city of Carbonia hosted the monumental Frammento di Vuoto in the just-renovated Piazza Roma.